glm729/code-examples/julia/heatmap.md

 well as a handful of smaller patterns or clusters.
 In particular, there are clusters of high and low values making some almost regular shapes, and there are lines of high and low values, almost like ridges and valleys.
-It appears that the minimum number of iterations is 2, and the maximum is 10 (which is confirmed in the REPL).
+It appears that the minimum number of iterations is 0, and the maximum is 8 (which is confirmed in the REPL).
+Note that the minimum length of the object returned is 2, therefore the number of iterations is the length of the object minus 2.

 ### Conclusion